 The Mediterranean College of Sport will be a co-educational independent school that values the importance of sport within the learning process of student-athletes.
-Giving sport the focus point, while maintaining a high level of educational delivery by our professional staff, the Mediterranean College of Sport aims to nurture its enrolled athletes through tailored time-management support and guidance.
+Giving sport the focus point, while maintaining a high level of educational delivery by our professional staff, the Mediterranean College of Sport aims to cultivate a sustainable dual career eco-system and nurture its enrolled athletes through tailored time-management support and guidance.

 Our state-of-the-art facilities will house development programmes for students of football, athletics, swimming and waterpolo, giving student-athletes from Year 7 to Year 11 the opportunity to complete their education up to Sixth Form level while honing in on their athletic abilities and strengths.
 In combining education and sport, the Mediterranean College of Sport will focus on individuality and professionalism, preparing all our enrolled student-athletes for the bright future that awaits them.